dmannan/graphSpec/specDefn.md

 # i.e. the spec says "unweighted graph should not have a column for edge weights in
 # the csv, just source and target."
 Though we'd have to decide what to do for multigraph
 # not sure about this one but we should ahve this conversation
+##DM: for an unweighted multigraph, we'll just have 0 in the column where no edge
 "hollow": "True/False" to indicate the absence or presence, respectively, of self-loops
 # BP: Can be calculated from the graph